openwisp/docker-openwisp/README.md

 If you have created a [`.env` file](docs/ENV.md) to configure your instance, then you can use it with the script otherwise.

-**It asks 6 questions for application configuration, 4 of them are domain names.** The dashboard, api, radius & openvpn can be setup on different domain, **please ensure the domains you enter point to your server**.
+**It asks 6 questions for application configuration, 4 of them are domain names.** The dashboard, api & openvpn can be setup on different domain, **please ensure the domains you enter point to your server**.
 The remaining **2 questions are email id** for site manager email (used by django to send application emails) and letsencrypt (used by [certbot](https://certbot.eff.org/) to issue https certs on this address.)

 To get started, run the following command: